 So real was the experience for that young mind that it was, in those moments by the window, impossible to distinguish dream from reality.
 It was as if I was perfectly poised between two realities, each equally valid by their own rules and in their own world… which I believe they are.
 Yet I was in neither… I was apart from both, a third reality, if you will, where I was subject to neither of the others but could see and judge with yet another part of me what fragment of experience should fit where.

 To the eight year old mind that was something of a revelation.
-To us now, as adults, it is an illustration of infinite regress, a concept we spoke of at the first of the Silent Eye’s Glastonbury talks.
-Yet it wasn’t until I woke from dreaming this morning that I made that connection.
+To us now, as adults, it is an illustration of infinite regress, a concept we explored at the first of the Silent Eye’s Glastonbury talks some years ago, yet it took a while before I made that connection.
 One of the inner ‘observers’ finds that highly amusing, that the conscious mind should take the best part of half a century to really realise a gift given so young.

-Over the past few years as I have examined more and more the entrenched beliefs I have clung to, I have found myself being obliged to discard and update many of them.
+Over the past few years, as I have examined more and more the entrenched beliefs to which I have clung, I have found myself being obliged to discard and update many of them.
 I have also revisited many ideas I discarded as facile when I was much younger, realising that with the knowledge and experience I can now bring to them, they are richer by far that I imagined when I first dismissed them.
-The adventures with Stuart and the books have made me re-evaluate many things, while the School has seen me set aside the framework of over forty years and begin to look at the essence of those beliefs from a different angle.
+The adventures with Stuart and our books have made me re-evaluate many things, while the School has seen me set aside the framework of many decades and begin to look at the essence of those beliefs from a different perspective.

-Yet when some years ago, a friend and reknowned author who had walked a similar path told me he had spent half a life building the inner Qabalistic Tree of Life… and the rest steadily dismantling it, I was surprised and recoiled from the very idea… now I know what he meant.
+When, some years ago, a friend and renowned author who had walked a similar path, told me he had spent half a lifetime building the inner Qabalistic Tree of Life… and the rest steadily dismantling it, I was surprised and recoiled from the very idea… now I know what he meant.

 The ideas we cling to limit us.
 We do not seek beyond their bounds… why would we if they satisfy us?
 They are our beliefs and they ‘work’ for us.
-Yet once we step across those self-imposed boundaries, prepared to risk seeing what might lie beyond, a whole world of possibility seems to open before us.
+Yet, should we step across those self-imposed boundaries, prepared to risk seeing what might lie beyond, a whole world of possibility may open before us.
 It is worth a thought.
 Who knows… some part of us may even learn to fly.